Safeguarding

 Safeguarding Contacts

-Parish Safeguarding Representative is Sarah Stilwell
+Parish Safeguarding Representative (PSR) is Sarah Stilwell

 This is a confidential safeguarding phone line.
 If you are concerned about the abuse, neglect or harm of a child, young person or adult please leave a message on the ansafone and your call will be responded to asap.
 Alternatively you can phone Angela McGrory, the Diocesan Safeguarding Officer on 07585 657090.